 Having mental health issues at any age can be tiring, however, as you get older it can be much more difficult being able to keep yourself active and engaged, especially during a pandemic, therefore, AgeUK have published tips to help you look after your mental wellbeing.

 Local people in mental health crisis who need immediate help can now receive support 24/7 by calling the new Nottinghamshire Foundation Trust Mental Health helpline 0300 303 0165.

-Although it can be particularly hard for younger people during the pandemic, we also understand that it is also a trying time for all ages.
 It is okay to feel anxious, stressed, worried, sad, bored, lonely or frustrated at this time.
 The NHS isn't just here for you physically but also mentally.